If you’ve got a short story idea but don’t know how to put it together in one literary piece, this article can help you get started.

 Maybe you like an author’s tone of voice or use of humor and feel inspired to write in a similar style.

-Be inspired by what you’ve read to stir your passion for writing a good story.
+Be inspired by what you’ve read to stir your passion for writing a good story and come with fresh short story ideas.

 If you’ve got an outline, a first draft, or even just an idea in your head, share it with others and get some constructive feedback.